 Dream of: 25 November 1990 "Tears In The Wind"

-I was in the Fort Worth Rock House, talking on the phone with Richhart, who began asking me questions about my law practice, such as when I was in Dallas and when I was in Fort Worth.
+I was in the Fort Worth Rock House, talking on the phone with Richhart (a business associate) , who began asking me questions about my law practice, such as when I was in Dallas and when I was in Fort Worth.
 Richhart had been sending me quite a few bankruptcy clients lately, and in fact he had been sending me so many, I had just about quit trying to get clients from anyone else but him, but I didn't want him to know that.
-He wanted to know if I ever came to Dallas any more on Friday's, or whether I simply let Alcorn (another attorney who had been working for me in Dallas) handle my Dallas appointments.
+He wanted to know if I ever came to Dallas any more on Friday's, or whether I simply let Alcorn (an attorney who had been working for me in Dallas) handle my Dallas appointments.
 Richhart's voice was soft and friendly, and he seemed quite friendly.
 I knew it was important that I show to him that the clients he sent me were being properly handled.
 I told him that on Friday's I generally stayed in Fort Worth and handled any clients he sent to Fort Worth, while Alcorn handled all the Dallas clients on Friday.
 I wanted to tell him I was thinking of moving to a location between Dallas and Fort Worth, perhaps to Arlington, but since I was still unsure when I was going to do that, I didn't bring it up.

 I was driving from Fort Worth to Dallas, and I had already traveled almost all the way through Arlington, when I thought I might ought to begin looking for a place to live.
 I was thinking it was much more difficult looking for a new office, since I would have to move all my office furniture, as well as change my business address.
 But it seemed as if it were time to begin.